sal-razzaq/elob_layout_css/README.md

 example_wide.html

-3) Open example_narrow.html in a Web browser to see how the Web page looks like when the content is of a smaller width (such as Web forms).
+3) Open example_narrow.html in a Web browser (maximize Browser window) to see how the Web page looks like when the content is of a smaller width (such as Web forms).

 4) Open example_wide.html in a Web browser to see how the Web page looks like when the content is fairly wide (such as tabular reports).
-Note how the banner widens and the Browser horizontal scroll bar appears at the bottom.
+Note how the banner widens and the Browser's horizontal scroll bar appears at the bottom.

 How to use
 ===============